Tobi-bit/LTV_Prediction/README.md

 Pre-processing, analysis, graphs and everything before models starting with 02.
-Seperate files for Regression and Classification algorithms, all staring with 03.
+Seperate files for Regression and Classification algorithms, all starting with 03.